unikraft/eurosys21-artifacts/experiments/fig_12_redis-perf/README.md

-performance, however we took care of removing obvious performance bottlenecks for each system, _e.g._, switching on memory pools in Unikraft's networking stack (based on [lwIP](https://github.com/unikraft/lib-lwip)), or porting Lupine to QEMU/KVM in order to avoid Firecracker performance bottlenecks.
+performance, however we took care of removing obvious performance bottlenecks for each system, _e.g._, switching on memory pools in Unikraft's networking stack (based on [lwIP](https://github.com/unikraft/lib-lwip)), or porting Lupine to QEMU/KVM in order to avoid Firecracker performance bottlenecks."

 ## Usage

- * `./genimages.sh` downloads and builds the tested images anm takes about 3m on average;
+ * `./genimages.sh` downloads and builds the tested images and takes about 3m on average;
  * `./benchmark.sh` runs the experiment and takes about 6m on average; and
  * `./plot.py` is used to generate the figure.